 And while most mothers-to-be will tell you they’ve been eating more than they’ve ever eaten before in their life, you might be having trouble keeping all the solid foods down.

 This is where protein powders come into play.
-They are a highly convenient source of protein and allows you to take them with food and drinks you can tolerate well.
+They are a highly convenient source of protein and allow you to take them with food and drinks you can tolerate well.